Command-Line Help for powdr

 Subcommands:

 • pil — Runs compilation and witness generation for .pil and .asm files.
+Also runs backend if --prove-with is set.
 First converts .asm files to .pil, if needed.
 Then converts the .pil file to json and generates fixed and witness column data files

 • prove